ibmverse/verse-developer/tutorials/4_implementation.md

 ## 3. Create new application implementation

-In previous sections, you have learned how to register applications with Verse, and add action buttons to the Verse UI.
+In previous sections, you have learned how to register applications with Verse, add one or more extensions under each application, and add action buttons to the Verse UI.

 While registering those applications, in the `applications.json` file, we set the value of the `url` property to be the address of a sample web page we have set up for you.
 Now it is time for you to set up your own implementation.